China bans seafood from Japan after the Fukushima nuclear plant begins its wastewater release | Headlines

 The operator checked data and the progress on a set of four monitors that show the water volume, pump conditions and any alerts.
 TEPCO executive Junichi Matsumoto said Thursday's release was planned to start small in order to ensure safety.

-The wastewater is collected and partly recycled as cooling water after treatment, with the rest stored in around 1,000 tanks, which are already filled to 98 per cent of their 1.37-million-ton capacity.
+The wastewater is collected and partly recycled as cooling water after treatment, with the rest stored in around 1,000 tanks, which are already filled to 98% of their 1.37-million-ton capacity.
 Those tanks, which cover much of the plant complex, must be freed up to build the new facilities needed for the decommissioning process, officials said.

 Final preparation for the release began Tuesday, when just one ton of treated water was sent from a tank for dilution with 1,200 tons of seawater, and the mixture was kept in the primary pool for two days for final sampling to ensure safety, Matsumoto said.
 A batch of 460 tons was to be sent to the mixing pool Thursday for the actual discharge.